Blackhatsan/panel-finder/README.md

 How to install python on your device?:
 `apt install -y python`

-Or
-یا

 `apt install -y python3`

-how to install pip3 on your device?:
+how to install pip3 on your device?:ا:

-نحوه نصب pip3 بر روی دستگاه شما:

 `apt install -y pip`

 Or
-یا

 `apt install -y pip3`